dsi-principles-prog/midterm-aaron-osher/README2.md

 | weight   | num    | patients weight |

-For all of the columns labeled with 'identifier' can be found in the misc folder.
-The all of the data is encoded in there.
+For all of the columns labeled with 'identifier' the corresponding labels can be found in the pdf in the misc folder.
 I opted not to include it here as it is quite long.